EmmaSteinman/project1/src/threads/lab1doc.md

 > A4: How are race conditions avoided when multiple threads call
 > `timer_sleep()` simultaneously?

+By disabling interrupts momentarily (while the thread is inserted into `sleepingList` and blocked) even if other threads call `timer_sleep()` the running thread will be able to finish the critical section atomically.

 > A5: How are race conditions avoided when a timer interrupt occurs
 > during a call to `timer_sleep()`?